ChengwayLin/SimpleUSBeaconApp/README.md

 @property (nonatomic,retain) USBeaconInfo * info;
 ```
 **info**<br>
-An object contain default infomation of a usbeacon data, presented in an USBeaconInfo object.
+a object contains a set of infomation of default  proximity  - immediate.<br>

 On usbeacon.com.tw ,you can specify different set of data at each proximity, so here we have four other USBeaconInfo properties: infoAtImmediate, infoAtNear , infoAtFar and infoAtUnknownProximity.<br><br>
 If you merely assign data for default(immediate) form, then USBeaconDevice will obtain your data in infoAtImmediate and info.<br><br>
 If you set '所有資料同Immediate', then info, infoAtImmediate, infoAtNear ,infoAtFar ,infoAtUnknownProximity would be the same.<br><br>
 Else if you specified data for each proximity, infoAtImmediate, infoAtNear ,infoAtFar ,infoAtUnknownProximity would obtain data you assigned respectively.
 And info property would has a copy of infoAtImmediate.